godotengine/godot-docs/tutorials/step_by_step/animations.rst

 .. image:: /img/move_cursor.png

-Change the logo position to 114,0 and a keyframe again.
+Change the logo position to 114,0 and add a keyframe again.
 With two keyframes, the animation happens.

 .. image:: /img/animation.png